thomasnedelec/thomasnedelec.github.io/_pages/about.md

   - /about.html
 ---

 My name is Thomas Nedelec.
 I am a Research Scientist at the Paris Brain Institute.
-I got my PhD in Applied Mathematics at the University of Paris Saclay, where I was fortunately advised by Pr.
-Noureddine El Karoui and Pr.
-Vianney Perchet.
-Before my PhD, I got my B.S. in Mathematics and Computer Science at Ecole polytechnique.
-I am interested in applying new statistical models and data science techniques to try to improve our understanding of some important health and economics problems.
-My research is currently funded by a EU Joint Programme – Neurodegenerative Disease Research (JPND) grant.
+I received my PhD in Applied Mathematics from the University of Paris-Saclay, where I had the privilege of being advised by Prof. Noureddine El Karoui and Prof. Vianney Perchet.
+Before my PhD, I earned a B.S. in Mathematics and Computer Science from École Polytechnique.

+I am interested in applying new statistical models and data science techniques to improve our understanding of major health challenges.
+My research currently focuses on comparing the epidemiology of neurological disorders and on better understanding the early signs of these diseases—also known as the prodromal phase.

+To conduct this research, I use large real-world health databases and have developed a robust framework that enables consistent analyses across international consortia.
+My work is currently funded by a grant from the EU Joint Programme – Neurodegenerative Disease Research (JPND).